 When you’re transferring a large balance, the balance transfer fee can really add up.
 With the Chase Slate, you won’t pay a balance transfer fee on any balance you transfer during the first 60 days of opening your account.
 After that, the balance fee is five percent of the amount transferred or a minimum of $5, whichever is greater.
 On a $10,000 balance, you’ll save $500 just by transferring your balance sooner.

 If you need more time to pay off a larger balance, Citi Simplicity is the best card for you.
-The zero percent introductory APR on purchases and balance transfers last for a whopping 21 months.
-That’s almost two years of no interest on your balance.
-After that, the regular APR is 15.24 to 25.24 percent, based on your creditworthiness.
-You will have to pay a balance transfer fee that’s the greater of $5 or three percent of each transfer amount.
+The zero percent introductory APR on purchases and balance transfers last for a whopping 18 months.
+After that, the regular APR is 15.74 to 25.74 percent, based on your creditworthiness.
+You will have to pay a balance transfer fee that’s the greater of $5 or five percent of each transfer amount.

 The card truly keeps it simple with no late fees, no penalty rate and no annual fee.
 Choose your payment due date to fall at any date during the month.